When to visit the vet?

 -

 Can hyposthenuria be cured in cats?
-A complete cure is often not possible, especially if the underlying cause is a chronic kidney disease.
+A complete cure is often not possible, especially if the underlying cause is chronic kidney disease.
 However, appropriate treatment can help control symptoms and improve quality of life.

 -